The Ford Heights Four: Exoneration

 Three female students (including Laura Sullivan who is now an award-winning investigative correspondent for NPR) working under Professor David Protess of the Northwestern University Medill School of Journalism investigated this case and found the Marvin Simpson witness statement testifying to seeing Robinson, Rodriguez, Ira and Dennis Johnson fleeing from the murder scene.
 Jackson and Paula Gray recanted their evidence.
-The students also got DNA tests done which showed Jimerson, Williams, Adams and Rainge were innocent and, eventually, that Robinson, Rodriguez, Ira and Dennis Johnson were guilty and three of them confessed (Dennis Johnson had died by then) and Robinson, Rodriguez and Ira were convicted.
+The students also got DNA tests done which showed Jimerson, Williams, Adams and Rainge were innocent and, eventually, that Robinson, Rodriguez, Ira and Dennis Johnson were guilty and three of them confessed (Dennis Johnson had died of a drug overdose in 1993) and Robinson, Rodriguez and Ira were convicted.
 The Ford Heights Four were exonerated and freed in 1996.
 Robinson, Johnson and Rodriguez were sentenced to life in prison.
 Johnson's sentence was later reduced to 65 years.

 The Ford Heights Four received $36 million in 1999 in civil rights damages from Cook County - the largest settlement in US history at the time.
 Dennis Williams died from a heart attack at the age of 46 in March 2003.

 George Ryan, the Governor of Illinois, declared a moratorium on the state's death penalty in 2000 citing the Ford Heights Four as one example of men who would have been executed if it had not been for the unpaid work of the Northwestern University journalism professors and students.